mattocci27/markdown-CV/CV.md

 2016
 : Decomposing leaf mass into photosynthetic and structural components explains divergent patterns of trait variation within and among plant species.
 Department of Ecology and Evolutionary Biology, Princeton University, NJ

+2013
+: Additive partitioning of functional diversity in plant communities, Xishuangbanna Tropical Botanical Garden, China

 ## International Meetings
 **Invited**

-2013
-: **Masatoshi Katabuchi** “Additive partitioning of functional diversity in plant communities”, XTBG seminar, XTBG, China
+2015
+: **Masatoshi Katabuchi**, "Future perspective for functional trait research", Organized session on "Achievements and outstanding questions for trait-based forest ecology" , 62nd ESJ Annual meeting, Kagoshima, Japan

+2014
+: **Masatoshi Katabuchi (Organizer)**, “Seedling dynamics and its consequence to community assembly processes in a tropical forest”, Symposium on "Integrating the structure and dynamics of tree communities to uncover the mechanisms underlying species coexistence", 61st ESJ Annual meeting, Hiroshima, Japan

 2011
 : **Masatoshi Katabuchi** and Hiroko Kurokawa "Community assembly and demography of tropical tree species", Workshop on "Life history regulation of forest trees: towards cross-biome analysis", Sapporo, Japan